Feature counties - Royal Welsh

 Each year the society has a different Feature County.
 This has its origins in the early history of the show, when its location changed year on year moving around the old counties in Wales.

 Since the move to our permanent home in Llanelwedd in 1963, the counties take it in turns to be the Feature County.
-In their allotted year the Feature County appoints the society’s President and Lady Ambassador, as well as taking responsibility for fund raising and organising a variety of events to promote the work of the society and the events.
+In their allotted year the Feature County appoints the society’s President and Ambassador, as well as taking responsibility for fund raising and organising a variety of events to promote the work of the society and the events.

 The Royal Welsh Agricultural Society’s unique structure of feature counties and advisory committees is what sets the society apart from others and ensures the people of Wales retain ownership of the events.
 The fundraising efforts of all the counties since 1963 have contributed millions of pounds, all invested back into the showground, making it one of the finest in Europe.
 This has created a real sense of shared ownership of our site.